wolfe719/emerald_logging_flutter/README.md

 # Logging Flutter

-Flutter extension for the [logging](https://pub.dev/packages/logging) package.
+Flutter extension for the [logging](https://pub.dev/packages/logging) package and the [Logger Flutter](https://github.com/leisim/logger_flutter) package.

+Brings the ELogger class closer to the original logging class.

 ## Overview